I S N O T A N O P T I O N

-foundation off the piers that are supporting it.
+Foundation heaving usually occurs during the cool wet winter months and this can lift a foundation off the piers that are supporting it.

--Settlement of a foundation that is induced by seasonal considerations usually occurs during the hot dry summers, when the clay soils dry out to a depth of 10 to 15 feet.
+Foundation settlement induced by seasonal considerations usually occurs during the hot dry summers, when the clay soils dry out to a depth of 10 to 15 feet.
 The drying occurs because of both surface evaporation and transpiration.

 As soils dry they shrink and consolidate.
 A foundation usually settles during the summer months, especially along the outer perimeter.
 Usually the winter months are wet, so the expansive clay soils tend to swell and rise the foundation.
 If the soils get too wet, soil strength will become too low to support the load of the house and the soils will deform and the house will settle.